-Developing Leaders: The 5-Step Leadership Skills Development Process
+Developing Leaders: 5 Steps to Developing Leadership Skills

-Developing Leaders the 5 Step Leadership Skills Development ProcessDeveloping leaders is a big goal of all organizations.
-No matter what size your company is, right now, it is a great time to start planning for the future.
-In fact, if your organization has a culture for developing leaders from within, you will attract better employees.
-In this session, we are going to pull back the curtain and show you how to build your own personal leadership.
-We will also show you how to tap into the untapped potential of your team.
-Follow this simple process, and you can also increase productivity quickly.
+In this session, we are going to pull back the curtain and show you how to build your own personal leadership style.
+We will also show you how to tap into the untapped leadership potential of your team.
+Follow these practical steps, and you can also increase productivity quickly.

 The Key to Developing Leaders Is to Start with “Leadership Skills Development.”

-People are basically trainable in three different areas — Knowledge, Skill, and Attitude.
-Knowledge is all of the technical skills that we learn in High School, College, and On-the-Job Training.
-Skills are how we take that Knowledge and put it into practice.
-And, our Attitude is the confidence that we exhibit when we use that Skill.
+People are basically trainable in three different areas — hard skills, soft skills, and attitude.
+Hard skills include all the technical skills that we learn in high school, college, and on-the-job training.
+Soft skills are how we take that knowledge and put it into practice.
+And, our attitude is the confidence we exhibit when we use those essential skills.

 Developing Leaders: Leadership Skills Development Basics.

 You may look at how each one communicated during the interview process.
-Or, you might look for things like confidence, decisiveness, creativity, or people skills.
+Or, you might look for things like confidence, decisiveness, emotional intelligence, or interpersonal skills.
 These are what most people call leadership skills.
-The better a candidate scores in these areas, the more leadership potential we believe he or she may have.
+The better a candidate scores in these areas, the more leadership potential we believe they may have.

-In fact, in many cases, if one candidate is highly skilled in these leadership areas, he or she may be hired even if the other candidate has a better technical background.
+In fact, in many cases, if one candidate is highly skilled in these leadership capabilities, they may be hired even if the other candidate has a better technical background.

-Think about someone who you see as being successful.
+Think about someone you see as being a successful leader.
 Then, think of two or three words that describe this person.
-Chances are you are going to come up with a few words that describe a person’s attitude.
-We typically don’t describe the skills that led to the attitude.
+Chances are you will come up with words that describe leadership style or attitude.
+We typically don’t describe the essential skills that led to the attitude.

-If the person has great public speaking skills, we will use words like confidence to describe the person.
-We don’t say, “Man, that guy has great public speaking skills.”
+If the person has great communication skills, we use words like confident and persuasive.
+If the person has strong interpersonal skills, we use words like friendly, approachable, or influential leader.
+We don’t say, “That person has excellent public speaking skills.”

-The truth is that about 80% of a person’s success depends on the skills and attitude that the person possesses.
-Only about 20% depends on the technical knowledge.
+The truth is that about 80% of a person’s success depends on the leadership abilities, soft skills, and attitude that the person possesses.
+Only about 20% depends on technical knowledge.
 And the higher the skill level, the better the attitude tends to be.

-2. I worked at a fast-food place when I was in high school.
+I worked at a fast-food place when I was in high school.
 One Saturday night, my coworkers and I decided to go to the movies together.
-The boss’ son, Andy, worked with us and brought his dad — the boss — with him.
+The boss’ son, Andy, worked with us and brought his dad — the boss — along.
 One of our group said, “Oh no,” as she saw the boss get out of his car and start making his way to the ticket booth.
 Then, he turned back and started counting us all with his finger in the air.
-When he greeted the team, he handed us each a ticket.
+When he greeted the team members, he handed us each a ticket.

 Andy leaned over to me and said, “Now aren’t you glad I invited my dad?”
 It was a generous offer that each of us appreciated.
-Little things like that led me to stay in contact with a lot of these coworkers even after I went away to college and moved well away from my hometown.
+Little gestures like that built trust and made him a good example of effective leadership.
+The atmosphere of rapport was so high that many of us stayed in touch for years afterward.

 For additional details about how to build trust, see 7 Expert Way to Build Trust in Your Team.

 A few months ago, my team was hired to facilitate a meeting for a client on a Saturday evening.
-At 11 AM on the day of the event, the client reached out to her account manager and canceled.
-That is very little notice.
-Our contract requires at least two-weeks notice to cancel without penalty.
-However, the account manager decided to use the client’s purchase order as the contract versus our standard agreement.
-So, three of our instructors gave up their Saturday to teach an event that got canceled at the last minute.
+At 11 AM the day of the event, the client canceled.
+That’s very little notice.
+Our contract required at least two weeks’ notice to cancel without penalty, but the account manager had used the client’s purchase order as the contract instead of our standard agreement.
+Three of our instructors gave up their Saturday to teach an event that never happened.

 For additional details about how to resolve conflicts, see 7 Turnkey Conflict Resolution Strategies.